mongodb/libmongocrypt/bindings/node/README.md

 <dl>
 <dt><a href="#loadCredentials">loadCredentials(kmsProviders)</a> ⇒ <code>Promise</code></dt>
-<dd><p>Load cloud provider credentials for the user provided kms providers.
+<dd><p>Load cloud provider credentials for the user provided KMS providers.
 Credentials will only attempt to get loaded if they do not exist and no existing credentials will get overwritten.</p>
 </dd>